Q1. When are you moving?

-There are a number of local Christians waiting to join up with us once we’ve moved to explore their involvement.
-Steve & Stella Baughan are planning to move to Sittingbourne from Medway around September time.
-Once we all live locally the plant should begin to form quite quickly as we gather with other like-minded people and begin to outwork local mission.
+There are a number of local Christians waiting to join up with us once we’ve moved to Sittingbourne who want to explore their involvement with Hope Church Sittingbourne.
+Once we live locally the plant should begin to form quite quickly as we gather with other like-minded people and begin to outwork local mission.

 Q6.
 Is Hope Church Sittingbourne a site or extension of Cornerstone City Church?

 Basically no & yes.
 We are being sent & supported by CCC, they are our parent church & we'll always be very closely linked relationally and geographically.
-We carry the DNA of CCC & Relational Mission but we expect something unique to emerge & establish in Sittingbourne as we plant that DNA into local context.
+We carry the DNA of CCC & Relational Mission but we expect something unique to emerge & establish in Sittingbourne as we plant that DNA into the soil of the local context.

 Q7.
 Who is leading Hope Church Sittingbourne?